kntkb/protein-ligand-benchmark-custom/README.md

 | mcl1      | 4HW3 | 25      | 24      |
 | cdk2      | 1H1Q | 10      | 9       |
 | p38       | 3FLY | 28      | 27      |

+## Note
+Note that `ligand_p38a_2ff` from P38 was excluded from the original dataset because of its ambigous stereochemistry.
+The experimental result for `ligand_p38a_2ff` is stored in `ligands.yml` as a record.